ben-ng/paq/Readme.md

  * Converting transforms like `hbsfy` for use with `paq`

 ## What's Not Working
  * `paq` can't actually run transforms yet.
-Almost there!
+The code is written and tested, but I haven't hooked it up to the CLI because I couldn't decide on what the API should look like.
  * Replacement of `process.env` with actual environment vars.

 ## Usage